 DHCD reserves the right to require and conduct organizational assessments of any proposed grantee prior to the execution of any agreement.
-Please note, the 2023-2024 program year is year two of a two-year funding cycle.
-Year two renewals amounts will be based on available funding and year-one performance.
-What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates serving 300 households with TRBA and STRMU through the HOPWA funding stream.
-An additional 375 households will be transition quickly from homelessness to permanent housing with ESG rapid re-housing assistance.
-1,800 individuals will be served with ESG rapid rehousing.
+Please note, the 2024-2025 program year is year two of a two-year funding cycle.
+Year two renewals amounts will be based on available funding and year one performance.